nirvanaos/home/readme.md

 ## Current state

-Development is still at the early stage.
+Development is still at the pre-MVP stage.
 Currently are implemented:

--   Common library (partially, of course)
+-   Common library

--   Memory manager
+-   Core

--   Scheduler
+-   Windows host port library

 -   The IDL compiler